Tuition Option Payment Plan

 - Only current term charges not covered by financial aid can be included in TOPP.

-- The first TOPP installment is due on the initial payment due date, which is always seven days prior to the first day of class.
+- The first TOPP installment is due on the initial payment due date, which is usually seven days prior to the first day of class.
 The remaining payments are due about every 30 days (see table).

 View more FAQs about fee payment and refund/forfeiture policies at Paying tuition and fees.